-- 1.37 If IsDB determines that the Beneficiary has not complied with the procurement requirements set out in the Financing Agreement and/or these Guidelines, it may, in addition to exercising the legal remedies set out in the Financing Agreement, take other appropriate actions or remedies to address such non-compliance, including declaring misprocurement.2 - 1.38 In cases of misprocurement, in addition to any other available legal remedies, IsDB shall cancel the relevant portion of Project Financing relating to the misprocured contract, whether before or after contract award.
-In other cases of non-compliance, IsDB may agree not to cancel the portion of the proceeds of the Project Financing allocated to the contract associated with the non-compliance but reallocate such proceeds to other components under the project.3
+- 1.14.1 If IsDB determines that the Beneficiary has not complied with the procurement requirements set out in the FA and/or these Guidelines, it may, in addition to exercising the legal remedies set out in the FA, take other appropriate actions or remedies to address such Non-Compliance, including declaring misprocurement.2 - 1.14.2 In cases of misprocurement, in addition to any other available legal remedies, IsDB shall cancel the relevant portion of Project Financing relating to the misprocured contract, whether before or after contract award.
+In other cases of Non-Compliance, IsDB may agree not to cancel the portion of the proceeds of the Project Financing allocated to the contract associated with the Non-Compliance but reallocate such proceeds to other components under the project.3

-Fraud and Corruption
+1.15 Fraud and Corruption

-1.39 It is IsDB's policy to require that Beneficiaries as well as Firms, Contractors and their agents (whether declared or not), subcontractors, sub-consultants, service providers or Suppliers, and any personnel, observe the highest standard of ethics during the selection and execution of IsDB-financed contracts.4 In pursuance of this policy, the requirements of the IsDB Group Anti-Corruption Guidelines on Preventing and Combating Fraud and Corruption in IsDB Group-Financed Projects and sanctions procedures shall be observed at all times:
+1.15.1 It is IsDB's policy to require that Beneficiaries as well as Firms, Contractors and their agents (whether declared or not), sub-contractors, sub-Consultants, Service Providers or Suppliers, and any personnel, observe the highest standard of ethics during the selection and execution of IsDB-financed contracts.4 In pursuance of this policy, the requirements

-2 This includes cases involving violations of IsDB's Integrity Policy, for example, or material non-compliance such as failure by the Beneficiary to address procurement-related complaints in accordance with applicable procedures.
+2 This includes cases involving violations of IsDB's Integrity Policy, for example, or material Non-Compliance such as failure by the Beneficiary to address procurement-related complaints in accordance with applicable procedures.